Benign breast lumps

 About breasts and breast lumps

-The size and shape of breasts vary, and everyone’s breasts are different.
+Breasts vary in shape and size.
 They’re mostly made up of fatty tissue and glandular tissue.
 Glandular tissue produces milk if you’re breastfeeding.
 Tiny tubes called milk ducts carry milk from the glandular tissue to the nipple.
 A 'tail' of breast tissue goes up into your armpit.

 Breasts are affected by hormones.
-If you have periods, they change size and shape throughout your monthly cycle.
+If you have periods, breasts change size and shape throughout your monthly cycle.
 This also happens if you get pregnant.
 This means breasts can feel tender, heavy, and lumpy.
-This usually happens just before your period and goes back to normal once your period starts.
-It’s normal to feel lumpy areas in your breasts, which come and go as your hormones change.
+This usually happens just before your period.
+It’s normal to feel lumpy areas in your breasts that come and go as your hormones change.
 But, if a lump appears and doesn’t go, see your GP for advice.

 Everyone, including men, women, and transgender people, can get breast lumps.